Downstage Theatre: Notable productions

 A number of plays started at BATS Theatre and then did shows at the Hannah Playhouse to accommodate demand and to reach a bigger and different Downstage audience.
-Well known examples are Indian Ink's Krishnan’s Dairy, (BATS in 1997 and Downstage in 1998), Flight of the Conchords, who went on to play in much bigger international venues and also made a TV series in the USA (BATS in 2001 and Downstage in 2002), and interactive production Apollo 13: Mission Control directed by Kip Chapman (BATS in 2008 and Downstage in 2010).
+Well-known examples are Indian Ink's Krishnan’s Dairy, (BATS in 1997 and Downstage in 1998), Flight of the Conchords, who went on to play in much bigger international venues and also made a TV series in the USA (BATS in 2001 and Downstage in 2002), and an interactive production Apollo 13: Mission Control directed by Kip Chapman (BATS in 2008 and Downstage in 2010).

 Leadership

 Founding artistic directors Martyn Sanderson, Tim Elliott, Peter Bland.
 The director position of Downstage Theatre has had a variety of forms and titles.